 Public Ownership of Public Space may be a solution to the current waste problem we face in our countries.
 The idea of ownership of public space by the community comes from the behavioral difference seen by people when dealing with their belongings.
 People handle their homes and cars differently than public spaces.
 Their homes are clean and look nice.
 Why the difference?

 They think the public space is the government’s responsibility, which is true, but they don’t have the respect they have for their own things.
 Educating the community to take ownership and maintain it will result in clean, nice-looking public spaces.
 There are cases where the government can stimulate this by including a requirement for companies who lease or buy land to make a section of the land a public recreational space and maintain it.
 The government can make yearly inspections to verify the situation.

-The participation of the community needs to be stimulated by the government through open discussions in the community wherein the people discuss solutions and work together with the local government to execute projects benefiting the community and maintain those projects on a long term basis.
+The participation of the community needs to be stimulated by the government through open discussions in the community wherein the people discuss solutions and work together with the local government to execute projects benefiting the community and maintain those projects on a long-term basis.

-There are still many countries that don’t realize the ramifications of the amount of Co2 released deforestation and accessibility of water.
-Co-responsibility is not everywhere, the citizens have no interest in participating in solution and are waiting on the government to give them their basic needs.
+There are still many countries that don’t realize the ramifications of the amount of Co2 released by deforestation and the accessibility of water.
+Co-responsibility is not everywhere, the citizens have no interest in participating in solutions and are waiting on the government to give them their basic needs.
 They are not engaged in new solutions.
 The initiative should come from local government institutions as well as local civic organizations that could prepare proposals and implementation plans.

 TAKE CARE OF IT, AND KEEP IT CLEAN!